-The process for the determination of the compensation of the Company's Directors and senior officers is overseen by the Company's Compensation Committee.
-As described under the "Executive Compensation"

-section of this Information Circular, the Compensation Committee engaged the services of Hay to assist the Compensation Committee in determining the Company's compensation levels in 2015.
+The process for the determination of the compensation of the Company's Directors and senior officers is overseen by the Company's Compensation Committee with regard to senior officers and by the Governance Committee with regard to Directors.
+As described under the "Executive Compensation" section of this Information Circular, the Compensation Committee engaged the services of Hay to assist the Compensation Committee in determining the Company's compensation levels in 2015.
+In 2017, Mercer was engaged to provide a review of directors' compensation which led to an adjustment in committee chair retainer and meeting fees for 2018.
+(See "Directors Compensation Summary for 2017" herein.)

-The Compensation Committee annually reviews Directors' and senior officers' compensation, with the assistance of its outside independent consultants, as required, to amend compensation as required to reflect adequate compensation aligned with Shareholder interests.
+The Compensation Committee annually reviews senior officers' compensation, with the assistance of its outside independent consultants, as required, to amend compensation as required to reflect adequate compensation aligned with Shareholder interests.
+The Governance Committee reviews Directors compensation as required.